-Refunds will be given for cancellations, received in writing by June 6, 2022 less a $50.00 processing fee.
+Refunds will be given for cancellations less a $50.00 processing fee.
 In addition, a processing fee of $50.00 per registration will be charged for credit cards declined.
 Please allow 30 business days for processing.
-To inquire about the status of a refund after 10 business days, please send an email to firstname.lastname@example.org.
+To inquire about the status of a refund after 10 business days, please send an email to [email protected].

 Please note, individual NASPA memberships are non-refundable and non-transferable.

-The 2022 Conferences on Student Success in Higher Education offers special registration types to individuals and institutions as a part of their participation in certain NASPA programs.
+The 2023 Conferences on Student Success in Higher Education offers special registration types to individuals and institutions as part of their participation in certain NASPA programs.

-Individuals, institutions, and organizations that identify as any of the registration types below will receive separate communication regarding conference registration.
+Individuals, institutions, and organizations that are eligible for any of the registration types below will receive separate communication regarding conference registration.
 Please do not send an email requesting a passcode.

-The one day registration type is ideal for presenters and attendees that are local to the Baltimore, MD venue location.
-Registrants will be asked to identify which conference date (June 26 - June 29, 2022) they plan to attend.
+The one-day registration type is ideal for presenters and attendees that are local to the Kansas City venue.
+Registrants will be asked to identify which conference date (June 25 - June 27, 2023) they plan to attend.